jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 end
 ```

+---

+> **Captain's Log: PascalCase vs snake_case**

+> At first we thought the way the names were constructed was mere happenstance, a whim of the creators, but we have since determined a consistent pattern.

+> Modules, such as LearningElixir, are PascalCase.
+That means that each word that makes up the name is capitalized, and runs together with the other words with no separation.

+> Functions and variable names, such as my_map, are snake_case.
+That means that the words are entirely lower-case, and are separated by underscores.

+---

 It's started with a `%{`, ended with a `}`, and in between consists of key-value pairs separated by commas.
 Each key-value pair has a key (such as "name") before the `=>` symbol (sometimes called the "rocket") and a value (such as "Enterprise") after the `=>` symbol.

 We can interact with this map using the functions in the `Map` module.